jtablesaw/tablesaw/docs/userguide/ml/Heart Random forest.md

 The Heart dataset contains 13 qualitative and quantitative predictors for 303 patients who sought medical attention due to chest pain.
 The response represents a binary classification scenario as we want to predict which patients have heart disease and which do not.
 You can download the dataset <a href="https://github.com/jbsooter/tablesaw/blob/53358464317fbd66f8a50fe240b67765593a7659/data/Heart.csv">here</a>.

 As usual, you will need to add the smile, tablesaw-core, and tablesaw-jsplot dependencies.
-(Described in Moneyball Tutorial)
+(Described in <a href="https://jtablesaw.github.io/tablesaw/userguide/ml/Moneyball%20Linear%20regression">Moneyball Tutorial</a>)

 First, load and clean the data.
 Qualitative features must be represented as integers to build the model.